Oracle Licensing

 Oracle has been known to pressure companies to renew rather than exit a ULA.
 Near the end of the term, Oracle might hint that if you try to certify out, you could be at risk of non-compliance, thus suggesting that renewing for another period is โ€œsafer.โ€

 Another challenge is ensuring you capture every instance of the ULA-covered software.
-This means conducting a thorough internal audit of all environments โ€“ production, development, test, DR, etc. โ€“ to count installations.
+This involves conducting a thorough internal audit of all environments โ€“ including production, development, test, DR, and others โ€“ to accurately count installations.

 Youโ€™ll want to remove or consolidate any deployments you donโ€™t need before the end (there is no point certifying unused installations, as they will inflate support costs later).